The Pros And Cons Of Testosterone Therapy Methods

 If you have talked to your doctor about the symptoms you are experiencing and they are consistent with low testosterone, the next step is to check your testosterone levels.

-If your lab work indicates that you have low-T and that you would benefit from testosterone replacement therapy, the next step is determining a delivery method.
+If your lab work indicates that you have low testosterone and that you would benefit from testosterone therapy, the next step is determining a delivery method.
 Each of these methods has pros and cons.
-Like all medications and supplements, there are problems associated with testosterone replacement therapies.
+Like all medications and supplements, there are problems associated with testosterone therapy.
 Discuss the risks and benefits of testosterone replacement therapy with your doctor to maximize your benefits and minimize the risks.